Home » New York » Bronx Zoo tickets

 Jungle World

-Bronx Zoo’s Jungle World is the largest exhibit with 800 different species of animals.
+Bronx Zoo’s Jungle World is the largest exhibit, with 800 different species of animals.

 Jungle World, Bronx Zoo

-It has a 210-meters walk-through wooden path.
+It has a 210-meter walk-through wooden path.

-You can see Otters, Lutungs, Gibbon, MaMatschie’sree-kangaroos, Gharials, Amur leopards, Pygmy Slow Loris, Greater Mouse Deer, Malayan Tapirs in this zone.
+You can see Otters, Lutungs, Gibbon, MaMatschie’sree-kangaroos, Gharials, Amur leopards, Pygmy Slow Loris, Greater Mouse Deer, and Malayan Tapirs in this zone.

 Image: Bronxzoo.com

-This indoor tropical jungle-like area is a combination of habitats like volcanic shrub forest, a mangrove swamp, a lowland evergreen rain forest, and a mountain rain forest.
+This indoor tropical jungle-like area is a combination of habitats like volcanic shrub forest, a mangrove swamp, a lowland evergreen rainforest, and a mountain rainforest.

 Mouse House